cisco-outshift-ai-agents/caipe-workshop-mars-colony/01-intro.md

 | ⚡ CAIPE Improver  |   |   | <img src="images/badge-improver.svg" alt="CAIPE Improver" width="50">      |
 | 🎯 CAIPE Expert    |   |   | <img src="images/badge-expert.svg" alt="CAIPE Expert" width="50">          |
 | 👑 CAIPE Master    |   |   | <img src="images/badge-master.svg" alt="CAIPE Master" width="50">          |

+&nbsp;

+# 🛠️ Workshop Logistics & Support

+- **🔍 Demo Lab Navigation**
+  - Easily switch between the **Lab Guide**, **Terminal**, and **IDE** using the toggles in the **top right corner** of your screen.
+  - Familiarize yourself with the interface before starting your missions for a smoother experience.

+- **💻 Workspace Directory**
+  - Your main workspace is located at: `/home/ubuntu/work`
+  - Use the **IDE** toggle (top right) to access your files and code editor.
+  - For terminal navigation, try using [`mc` - Midnight Commander](https://linuxcommand.org/lc3_adv_mc.php) (a visual file manager).
+Launch it in the terminal for a split-pane view.

+- **🆘 Need Help?**
+  - Raise your hand and chat with a workshop team member during the session so a team member can start a breakout session.
+  - Click the **Mission Help** button (the last button on the mission navigation guide) at any time for mission assistance, troubleshooting tips, or to revisit these instructions.
+  - For additional help, check out the [CAIPE FAQs](https://cisco.sharepoint.com/sites/CAIPE/SitePages/CAIPE-FAQs.aspx) for answers to common workshop and platform questions.

+- **🤝 Breakout Sessions**
+  - Each mission begins with a **3–5 minute explanation** from the instructor, followed by group breakout sessions for hands-on practice.
+  - Breakout sessions are time-constrained, but if you need more time to complete a mission, just let your instructor know!
+  - At the end of each breakout session, you will rejoin the main group for the next mission.
+Adjustments will be made to ensure everyone can keep up with the missions.

+- **⏳ Lab Availability**
+  - Your lab environment will remain active for **48 hours** after the workshop, until **EOD Friday (Pacific Time)**.
+  - Please save your work and download any important files before your instance is terminated (as hosting VMs incurs costs).

+- **📅 Office Hours & Community**
+  - Join our **CAIPE Cisco Month Office Hours** for live Q&A, troubleshooting, and networking with the CAIPE community.
+  - Find the schedule and join links here: [CAIPE Office Hours](https://cisco.sharepoint.com/sites/CAIPE/SitePages/CAIPE-Office-Hours.aspx)

+- **💬 Stay Connected**
+  - For ongoing support, updates, and to connect with fellow participants, join our [CAIPE Community Slack Channel and Community meetings](https://cnoe-io.github.io/ai-platform-engineering/community/).

+- **📝 Feedback**
+  - Share your feedback and suggestions to help us improve future workshops!
+  - You will receive a survey email directly from Webex.

+Let’s make this a fun and productive learning experience! 🚀✨